nbarikipoulos/poppy-robot-core/doc/api.md

 <a name="module_poppy-robot-client.createPoppy"></a>

 ### P.createPoppy([options]) : [<code>Poppy</code>](#module_poppy-robot-client..Poppy)
-Factory which create the main module object: the Poppy one.
+Factory which creates the main module object: the Poppy one.

-As this object is in charge of the connection to the Poppy and handles the robot configuration, this factory allow modifying these settings for their particular cases.
+As the Poppy object is both in charge of the connection to the Poppy and it handles the robot configuration, this factory allows modifying the settings for these properties.

 Note:
-- Intantitating a poppy object without any settings will use ones by default for a poppy ergo jr,
+- Intantitating a poppy object without any settings will use ones by default _i.e._ for a poppy ergo jr,
 - This factory automatically reads the settings provided by both the .poppyrc file and and CLI options in this order:
      - It first checks if a .poppyrc file exists, and then it reads it,